Contracted mandarin pickers protest pay-rate decrease by Wonderful Citrus

 "Workers showed up and they were told the price was $5 less than the day before," said United Farm Workers Secretary-Treasurer Armando Elenes.
 "At the end of day, Wonderful, they’re not so wonderful Halo mandarins," he added, referring to the product's brand name, Halos.

-He said most workers are able to harvest no more than 1½ to 2 pounds of mandarins during an eight-hour shift.
+He said most workers are able to harvest no more than 1½ to 2 bins of mandarins during an eight-hour shift.

 Mark Carmel, a spokesman for Wonderful, said the company was disappointed by the protest by contracted workers in the Shafter area off Highway 65.
 He said the price reduction resulted from the company's seasonal transition from harvesting clementines to mandarins, both of which are marketed as Halos.